 Species: Little penguins and yellow-eyed penguins both live on the island.
 You may also spot the rare Fiordland penguin there (see Lake Moeraki, below).

 How to get there: You have two choices.
 Either take a 20-minute ferry from Bluff, or fly in a tiny aircraft from Invercargill Airport, which you can get to via Wellington or Christchurch.

 Blessed with luscious terrain and miles of shimmering waters, this UNESCO World Heritage Site is a must-visit place on any trip to New Zealand.

 If you head specifically to Monro Beach, you may get a chance to witness one of the rarest species of penguins in their natural habitat.

 Species: Fiordland-crested penguins are a rare species of penguin, with two sweeping golden crests along their brow.
 They are only found along the southwest coast of New Zealand, and Stewart Island.

-How to get there: From Queenstown, Lake Moeraki is a 3-hour drive or 5-hour bus away.
+How to get there: From Queenstown, Lake Moeraki is a 3-hour drive or a 5-hour bus ride away.

 South of Cape Town lies the beautiful Boulders Beach, where you can watch thousands of penguins waddle and play on the golden sands.

 Species: African penguins populate this area, and they are some of the cutest penguins you’ll ever see.
 Amazing at diving, these penguins are sadly an endangered species.